 Timeline to File a Construction Accident Claim

 Your injury case could come to a sudden and disappointing end if you fail to comply with the statute of limitations.
 In most situations, bringing your case after the expiration of the statute requires the court to dismiss your case with prejudice.
-If your case is dismissed with prejudice, you may lose out on your last chance to seek compensation.
+If your case is unfairly dismissed, you may lose your last chance to seek compensation.

 There are three compensation options available to you when injured in a construction accident in Texas: a workers’ compensation claim, a non-subscriber claim, and a third-party claim.